-A unique approach to sales team assessment and training has delivered high return on investment.
+A unique approach to transform sales performance has delivered high return on investment.

 A mid-size firm kept missing its sales targets.
-The sales team blamed product pricing, but management sensed that something was wrong, so they asked Executive Consulting Group (ECG) — a leading sales consultancy company — to review their performance.
+The sales team blamed product pricing, but management sensed that something was wrong, so they asked Executive Consulting Group (ECG) — a leading sales consultancy company — to review and transform their sales performance.

 ECG Co-Founder and Managing Partner Jim Colonas identified $20 million in lost sales that financial year because of poor selling practices.
 The gap between the best and worst salespeople was too large.

 Worse, the sales team’s capabilities were misaligned with the firm’s strategy.
 The sales director had weak leadership skills, and performance transparency and accountability were lacking.
 The director was replaced, and a 12-month sales training program was implemented.

 With ECG’s help, the firm recovered those lost sales, implemented state-of- the-art sales processes and upgraded its sales skills.
 ‘In the first year, we had everyone in the sales team moving in the right direction and in the second, we ramped it up,’ says Colonas.

 ‘The sales team is now performing better than ever.’

 Colonas has seen similar problems across different industries — and too many firms lose revenue because of antiquated sales practices.
 Often, there is a pattern when firms miss sales targets.

 It begins with the sales team downplaying the problem.
 The sales director tells the CEO that sales are soft because of one-off factors, such as an election, and will bounce back.